The U.S. Olympic snowboarding roster will include a total of 24 riders across all disciplines at the 2026 Milan Cortina Games.

 In snowboarding, athletes don’t qualify directly for the Winter Olympics.
 Instead, they earn quota spots for their countries, and it’s up to each country to name athletes to its Olympic roster to fill those quota spots.
-U.S. Ski & Snowboard’s selection criteria has broken the selection process into two distinct phases.
+U.S. Ski & Snowboard’s selection criteria broke the selection process into two distinct phases, and our article on Olympic snowboarding qualification has more details on that process.

-Meet the members of the 2026 U.S. Olympic snowboard team (so far) below.
+Meet the members of the 2026 U.S. Olympic snowboard team below.

 Chloe Kim smiles while standing at the bottom of a halfpipe